-- (i) EMP, GRM, Information disclosure and meaningful consultation, safeguards monitoring and reporting requirements - (ii) ADB and Republic of Maldives labour standards - (iii) Responsibilities of the facility operators in implementing SOMPs and monitoring safeguards compliance with environmental performance indicators and project EMP - (iv) Responsibility of the facility operators in engaging with affected persons for project GRM - (v) Environment, health and safety and hygiene at work site - (vi) Create awareness of health & safety risks due to transmittable diseases (HIV/AIDs, COVID-19), child labor, bonded labor or forced labor - (vii) Record and maintain briefing and orientation events log with duration and list of attendees
+- (i) EMP, GRM, Information disclosure and meaningful consultation, safeguards monitoring and reporting requirements - (ii) ADB and Republic of Maldives labour standards - (iii) Responsibilities of the facility operators in implementing SOMPs and monitoring safeguards compliance with environmental performance indicators and project EMP - (iv) Responsibility of the facility operators in engaging with affected persons for project GRM - (v) Environment, health and safety and hygiene at work site - (vi) Create awareness of health & safety risks due to transmittable diseases (HIV/AIDs, COVID-19), child labor, bonded labor or forced labor - (vii)Record and maintain briefing and orientation events log with duration and list of attendees

-2. Post Construction Stage
+4.2.
+Post Construction Stage

-133. The contractor in coordination with NSC will undertake the following activities post completion of civil works:
+134. The contractor in coordination with NSC will undertake the following activities post completion of civil works:

-- (i) Backfill any excavations and trenches with excess excavated materials generated during civil works - (ii) Implement landscaping along new building boundary (thereby reducing visual and dust impact) - (iii) Re-seeing work site or any backfilled areas with native plant, tree species / sowing soil binding grass for restoring habitat (and soil stabilization) at least within 30 days of completion of civil works, for activities carried out during periods of hot or extreme weather, ensure adequate aftercare to maximize survival - (iv) Ensure proper land levelling, grading for soil stabilization, drainage and other erosion-prone working areas and permanent stabilization measures at least within 30 days of completion of civil works - (v) Design and maintain an onsite compost pit; designated area for sorting, recycling etc., (10 m from water bodies / sources / building) - (vi) Contractor will be responsible for proper removal and disposal of any significant residual materials and wastes that remain on work site after completion of civil works - (vii) Biodegradable waste such as cleared vegetation, if any, may be provided to local communities for use - (viii) Record of waste disposal sites with corresponding distance from work site, date, location map and number of trips to be maintained at work site - (ix) Any damage to areas or infrastructure outside the agreed work site (corridor of impact) will be restored to pre-construction conditions and will be subject to compensation at contractor cost and through written agreement with the land owner / relevant agency, as applicable. - (x) Implement the following SEMP /Sub-plan:
+(i) Backfill any excavations and trenches with excess excavated materials generated during civil works

-- Waste Management Plan - Site Rehabilitation and Clean-up: - Remove all machinery, tools, equipment, barricades, signs, surplus materials, debris, and rubbish - Demolish temporary structures not required for O&M and transport to the MNPHI / FENAKA warehouses/depots - (xi) Rehabilitate / vegetate spent borrow pits / spoils disposal sites within 30 days of closure (to prevent soil erosion and dust)
+- (ii) Implement landscaping along new building boundary, maintain hedges and perimeter margins (thereby reducing visual and dust impact) - (iii) Re-seeing work site or any backfilled areas with native plant species / sowing soil binding grass for restoring habitat (and soil stabilization) at least within 30 days of completion of civil works, for activities carried out during periods of hot or extreme weather, ensure adequate aftercare to maximize survival - (iv) Ensure proper land levelling, grading for soil stabilization, drainage and other erosion-prone working areas and permanent stabilization measures at least within 30 days of completion of civil works - (v) Design and maintain an onsite compost pit; designated area for sorting, recycling etc., (10 m from water bodies / sources / building) - (vi) Contractor will be responsible for proper removal and disposal of any significant residual materials and wastes that remain on work site after completion of civil works - (vii) Biodegradable waste such as cleared vegetation may be provided to local communities for use - (viii) Record of waste disposal sites with corresponding distance from work site, date, location map and number of trips to be maintained at work site - (ix) Any damage to areas or infrastructure outside the agreed work site (corridor of impact) will be restored to pre-construction conditions and will be subject to compensation at contractor cost and through written agreement with the land owner / relevant agency, as applicable. - (x) Implement the following SEMP /Sub-plan: - Waste Management Plan - Site Rehabilitation and Clean-up: - Remove all machinery, tools, equipment, barricades, signs, surplus materials, debris, and rubbish. - Demolish temporary structures not required for O&M and transport to the MNPHI / FENAKA warehouses/depots - (xi) Rehabilitate / vegetate spent borrow pits / spoils disposal sites within 30 days of closure (to prevent soil erosion and dust)

-3. Operation and Maintenance Stage
+4.3.
+Operation and Maintenance Stage

-134. The facility operator in coordination with the area service provider will undertake O&M at the constructed Hulhumalé DV/GBV.
+135. The facility operator in coordination with the area /service provider will undertake O&M at the constructed Hithadhoo DV/GBV.
 The O&M activities at the new buildings will include:

-- (i) Drainage, Rainwater harvesting (RWH) tank maintenance. - Regular inspection and cleaning of tank, filters, drainage gutters, and/or tanks to reduce the likelihood of contamination - Ensure water from other sources is not be mixed with that in the tank - No use of chemicals/detergents for cleaning purposes - (ii) Vegetation Management. - Maintain the re-seeded site; maintain trees, hedges at perimeter margins, maintain vegetation along approach / pedestrian roads to new building - Employ manual vegetation maintenance methods such as trimming of grasses and plants within the new building site and employ local labour - For landscaped, re-seeded work site, ensure adequate after care to maximize survival, e.g., periodic watering, gardening, etc. - No chemicals (herbicides/pesticides) will be used - To avoid accumulation of manually trimmed vegetation and branches, these will be allowed for collection by local people for firewood or facility operator will contact the relevant service provider for collection, transport and final disposal - (iii) Maintenance of Sanitation Facilities - Carry out regular maintenance of the sewerage system (including plumbing, pipeline, collection system, etc.) - Maintain permanent sanitary facilities - (iv) Maintenance of Fire-fighting Equipment - Ensure firefighting equipment (fire extinguishers, sand buckets) are provided on each floor, regularly checked for expiration date, refilled, replaced as required (prior to the expiration date) maintained; - Any wet sand (if any) in the bucket should be replaced with dry sand - (v) Waste Generation, Handling and Disposal. - Compliance with national laws and regulations on waste management/IFC (WBG) EHS Guidelines on Waste Management, whichever is stringent - Domestic solid waste will be segregated as organic waste and inorganic waste - Maintain an onsite composting pit, if used, for processing organic waste; to be later used as manure for plants, trees and vegetation in the new building
+- (i) Drainage, Rainwater harvesting (RWH) tank maintenance. - Regular inspection and cleaning of tank, filters, drainage gutters, and/or tanks to reduce the likelihood of contamination - Ensure water from other sources is not be mixed with that in the tank - No use of chemicals/detergents for cleaning purposes - (ii) Vegetation Management. - Maintain the re-seeded site; maintain trees, hedges at perimeter margins, maintain vegetation along approach / pedestrian roads to new buildings - Employ manual vegetation maintenance methods such as trimming of grasses and plants within the new building site and employ local labour - For landscaped, re-seeded work site, ensure adequate after care to maximize survival, e.g. periodic watering, gardening, etc.